MaxRev-Dev/gdal.netcore/README.md

 ## **How to compile on Unix**

-Current version targets GDAL 3.1.0 with minimal drivers
+Current version targets GDAL 3.0.0 with minimal drivers

-Drivers included PROJ6 with sqlite3, GEOS, GEOTIFF, JPEG, PNG, LIBZ, LERC
+Drivers included PROJ6 with sqlite3, GEOS(3.8), GEOTIFF, JPEG, PNG, LIBZ, LERC

 ##### Prerequisites